10 Major Ports In Brazil

 TEU Traffic (2016): 0.29 million units

-The Port of Rio de Janerio is a seaport in Brazil’s second-most populous city Rio de Janeiro, situated in the homonym state.
-It lies on the western coast of popular Guanabara Bay.
+The Port of Rio de Janeiro is a seaport in Brazil’s second-most populous city, Rio de Janeiro, in the homonym state.
+It lies on the western coast of the famous Guanabara Bay.

-Being the third-busiest Port of Brazil, it operates with loads including general container cargo, electronic, rubber, petrochemicals, steel products, and pig iron.
-The list of Rio de Janerio Port’s main products includes vehicle parts, press paper rolls, coffee alongside solid bulk.
+The third-busiest Port in Brazil, Rio de Janeiro Port operates with loads including general container cargo, electronic equipment, rubber, petrochemicals, steel products, and pig iron.
+The list of Rio de Janerio Port’s main products includes vehicle parts, press paper rolls, and coffee, alongside solid bulk.

-While the proposal of the port’s construction came in the 1870s, Porto de Rio de Janeiro only opened until 1910.
-It has a long pier of 6.7 kilometres with 31 berths, 18 warehouses alongside 15 open patios.
+While the port’s construction proposal came in the 1870s, Porto de Rio de Janeiro only opened in 1910.
+It has a 6.7-kilometre-long pier with 31 berths, 18 warehouses, and 15 open patios.

-The Companhia Docas do Rio de Janeiro is responsible for the management and administration of the Port of Rio de Janeiro.
+The Companhia Docas do Rio de Janeiro is responsible for managing and administrating the Port of Rio de Janeiro.

 Rio Grande, Rio Grande do Sul